tensorpack/tensorpack/docs/tutorial/faq.md

 3. The [ProgressBar](../modules/callbacks.html#tensorpack.callbacks.ProgressBar)
 	 callback can print some scalar statistics, though not enabled by default.

+4. Read [Summary and Loggin](summary.html) for more options on logging.

 ## How to freeze some variables in training

 1. You can simply use `tf.stop_gradient` in your model code in some situations (e.g. to freeze first several layers).